andreasvirkus/cottage/src/thoughts.md

 menu-order: 4
 ---

-Here you can read 'bout the <span class="text__line-through">creative</span>
-idiotic things I come up with.

-For real though, they're either my questionable opinions on anything dev-related or just nice tips/hacks I enjoy having in my utility belt.
+Here you can read 'bout my questionable opinions on anything dev-related or just nice tips/hacks I enjoy having in my utility belt.

 <hr>